timmcginley/Agile/Methodology/README.md

 # Agile Prototyping (AP) Methodology
 >Agile Prototyping is a [meta disciplinary] comparative design and analysis method for buildings and their systems.
-It imagines that we are biologists trying to make sense of artificial design when have only seen biological design before.
+As if biologists were trying to make sense of artificial design when they have only seen biological design before.

 ### Obviously buildings don't 'really' have genes, but...
 Biologists call a fully grown organism the [phenotype] and the genetic code that created it the [genotype].
 Before biologists could understand the genes of an organism from genetic sequencing, they used comparative biology (measuring, drawing and inferring differences between species) to 'guess' the genes of the organism, this did not work brilliantly as observable traits in the phenotype are rarely the result of a single gene, however it did get them started.
 Agile Prototyping applies the same approach to guess and sequence the 'genes' of building systems.

-## The Process
-So how does it work?
+## How you can use it?
+Agile Prototyping provides a framework to analyse, guide and reconfigure designs based on your disciplinary expertise.
+We have broken the methodology into 4 parts:

-### Identify the Features and 'Segments'
+### Part 1.
+Identify the Features and 'Segments'
 Identifying the features and 'segments' of the phenotype (S1)
 - The segments and features (Stage S1-S5)
+The first part only require you to observe and think about the functions and features of the system or artefact you are applying this to.
+-
 Explore the steps [here](/)